LLazarek/blame-evaluation-gt/writing/reviews/pldi-top.md

 1. Lazarek et al.'s work can use off-the-shelf mutators because they are only looking for bugs that contracts can discover in an untyped world.
-In particular, type-like mutators are acceptable.
-Our work must eliminate all mutators whose effect the type system can discover---meaning almost all of Lazarek's.
+In particular, type-preserving mutators are acceptable.
+Our work must use mutators whose effect the type system can discover---meaning almost all of Lazarek's.
 Unfortunately, we re-used Lazarek's _names_ for our mutators --- a significant articulation mistake on our side.
 For the final version, we